LoopFruits/to-do-done/README.md

 ##   General info

-Tracks tasks called to-do's, users will be able to read,create and delete tasks.
+Task managing application that tracks tasks called to-do's, users will be able to read,create and delete tasks.

 ##   Setup